 '''

 Linux or UNIX: ln -s /pg_wal_desired_location /opt/postgres/11/data/pg_wal

-Windows: mklink /J "C:\Program Files\PostgreSQL\11\data\pg_wal"
+Windows:mklink /J "C:\Program Files\PostgreSQL\11\data\pg_wal"

-"Q:\pg_wal_desired_location"
+"Q:\pg wal desired location"

 '''

-- 4 Create a restore job, and select the first Incremental File Level Data Copy saveset to restore to the staging directory. - 5 Repeat the previous step for each Incremental File Level Data Copy saveset to restore. - 6 For the last Incremental File Level Data Copy saveset that you restore, select the Include Recover Command File with Restore option, and any other applicable options, on the Point in Time Recovery tab. - 7 Restart the PostgreSQL service. - 8 After the PostgreSQL service has restarted, use the PostgreSQL psql tool to run the following command and complete the recovery:
+- 4 Create a restore job, and select the first Incremental File Level Data Copy saveset to restore to the staging directory. - 5 Repeat the previous step for each Incremental File Level Data Copy saveset to restore. - 6 For the last Incremental File Level Data Copy saveset that you restore, select the Include Recover Command File with Restore option, and any other applicable options, on the Point in Time Recovery tab. - 7 For PostgreSQL versions 12 and later, if you did not configure Plug-in for PostgreSQL with the option Allow File Level Data Copy Recovery to Modify postgresql.conf file, then append the contents of the recovery.signal file to the PostgreSQL postgresql.conf file. - 8 Restart the PostgreSQL service. - 9 After the PostgreSQL service has restarted, use the PostgreSQL psql tool to run the following command and complete the recovery: